gubo97000/gChat/README.md

 You will destroy the private room and send every user back to "plaza".
 You need to be an admin.

+`/pass [something/room_name]`

+Normal user: will send back the password of the current room (NEED to put something to work).
+Admin user: will send back the password for the room entered.

 `/nick [new nick]`

 You will be able to change your nick in the server, is only a temporary change, the default nick can be changed in the conf.txt file